Safe Moving Tips for Expecting Moms

 Your baby bump is unlikely to significantly impede movement throughout the initial trimester.
 However, the common occurrence of nausea and morning sickness can pose challenges.
 So, we suggest you add some extra time to your move.
 Additionally, be sure to have a contingency plan if you are not feeling well.

 To navigate this phase safely, avoid overexertion and take frequent breaks.
-Begin the packing process early to allow for ample rest between tasks.
+Begin packing early to allow ample rest between tasks.
 Delegate heavy lifting to trusted friends and family to minimize physical strain.
 If needed, abandon the DIY packing and hire professional movers to complete the job.

 Moving While Pregnant – Second Trimester